aaron-bini-301/portland-301d4/class01__mon_layout/solo-lab/README.md

  - Be sure to use proper `viewport` settings.
  - Use mobile-first design principles when adding CSS.
  - Add new styles in any media queries as needed to make the page look good on desktop screens.

+---
+# Submit
+Please follow all steps carefully to ensure that this assignment is completed properly.

+Read the assignment instructions for class 01 in the course repo.
+Create a class repo on GitHub named "portfolio", with a README.md file.
+Clone the repo to your local dev environment.
+Create a branch called "class-01".
+Complete the work on the assignment – making as many commits as required Push your changes to your class-01 branch on GitHub - `git push -u origin class-01` ( you can leave off the `-u` after your first push)
+Create a pull-request from your class-01 branch to your master branch.
+In your pull-request comment, write details on:
+How long the assignment took.
+A reflection on the assignment.
+For example, what was most challenging or interesting component, or describe your process.
+Submit a link to the URL of your GitHub Pull Request.
+Any submissions that are not a PR link will be returned to you with no credit.